 Why You’re Waking Up at 3AM (And What to Do About It)

-Anissa Bell
+- Anissa Bell

-• 4 min read
+- 4 min read

-Why is it always 3AM?
-One minute you’re out cold, deep in dreamland, and the next—boom—you’re wide awake, blinking into the darkness like your brain just remembered something urgent.
+One minute you’re out cold, deep in dreamland, and the next—boom—you’re wide awake, blinking into the darkness.
+It can feel like your brain has just remembered something urgent.
 If this sounds familiar, you’re not alone.
-Millions of people experience middle-of-the-night wake-ups, and there’s usually more going on than just bad luck.
-From stress hormones to blood sugar dips, let’s break down why your brain loves this ungodly hour—and what you can actually do about it.
+Millions of people experience middle-of-the-night wake-ups.
+There’s usually more going on than just bad luck.
+From stress hormones to blood sugar dips, let’s break down why your brain loves this ungodly hour—and what you can do about it.

-1. Stress and Anxiety (A.K.A. the 3AM Overthink Olympics)
+1. Stress and Anxiety (A.K.A. the 3 AM Overthink Olympics)

 Your body’s stress response isn’t always convenient.
-Cortisol—the “stress hormone”—starts rising in the early morning hours (usually around 2AM), helping to prepare your body for the day ahead.
-But when you’re stressed, anxious, or overwhelmed (hello, modern life!), that increase can feel more like a siren than a sunrise.
+Cortisol, known as the “stress hormone,” starts rising in the early morning hours, usually around 2 AM.
+This increase helps prepare your body for the day ahead.
+However, if you’re stressed, anxious, or overwhelmed, that increase can feel more like a siren than a sunrise.

-If you notice patterns of worry, perfectionism, or fear of failure showing up at these hours, it’s not random.
+These nocturnal ruminations occur when your brain decides it’s time to analyze every mistake you’ve ever made or rehearse conversations you’ll never actually have.
+If you notice patterns of worry, perfectionism, or fear of failure cropping up at these hours, it’s not random.
 Your brain may be flagging unresolved emotional material.
 Consider it a slightly rude notification from your subconscious.

 💡Tip: Keep a notepad by your bed.
 If your brain insists on talking, let it—briefly.
 Write down the thought, reassure yourself it can wait until daylight, and redirect your focus to calming your body.